mimersql/MimerPy/doc/exceptions.rst

       └── MimerPoolExhausted

 .. exception:: Exception
+  :noindex:

 Base class for the exceptions in the hierarchy above.
-This is the standard Python `Exception`_.
+This is the built-in Python `Exception`_.

 .. exception:: MimerPoolError